cucumber/docs/content/cucumber/cucumber.yml.md

 title: cucumber.yml
 ---

-Cucumber lets you store and reuse commonly used cucumber command line arguments for a project in a <code>cucumber.yml</code> or <code>cucumber.yaml</code> file.
-This file must be in a <code>.config</code> subdirectory or <code>config</code> subdirectory of your current working directory.
+Cucumber lets you store and reuse commonly used cucumber command line arguments for a project in a `cucumber.yml` or `cucumber.yaml` file.
+This file must be in a `.config` subdirectory or `config` subdirectory of your current working directory.

 ## Defining Profiles